IonicaBizau/git-stats/README.md

   --record <data>        Records a new commit.
 Don't use this unless you
                          are a mad scientist.
 If you are a developer, just use this option as part of the module.
+  -r, --raw              Outputs a dump of the raw JSON data.
   -h, --help             Displays this help.
   -v, --version          Displays version information.